davidmshore/InvestingEssentials/docs/resources/main.md

     - [Jane Bryant Quinn](https://jbquinn.com/)
 - [Laura Adams](https://lauradadams.com/) (Money Girl Podcast)
     - Laura Adams provides quick snippets of general financial advice presented in an easy to understand way with a good amount of energy to help keep listeners engaged.
 She is also an author of books and a free newsletter.
-    - [Free downloads](https://lauradadams.com/freebies) - retirement comparison chart (just use a GPT bot from now on), HSA quick guide, financial advisor assessment guide, legacy records checklist and more can be found here.
+    - [Free downloads](https://lauradadams.com/freebies) - A net worth calculator/tracker (personal financial statement), HSA quick guide, financial advisor assessment guide, legacy records checklist and more can be found here.
 - [Clark Howard](https://clark.com/) (The Clark Howard Show)
 	- Clark.com is a great resource for practical financial tips, topical guides, and reviews on banks, credit services, phone plans, investing institutions and insurance companies.
 - See also [Blogs](#blogs)<!-- #internal_anchor_link --> and [Podcasts](#podcasts)<!-- #internal_anchor_link -->.